Maltipoo vs Maltese: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Maltipoo and Maltese diverge most clearly.
-Maltipoo brings a affectionate, playful, gentle energy to the household, compared to Maltese's gentle, playful, charming disposition.
+Maltipoo brings an affectionate, playful, gentle energy to the household, compared to Maltese's gentle, playful, charming disposition.
 These differences shape every daily interaction.
 In daily life, this means Maltipoo owners typically experience a dog that leans toward affectionate behavior, while Maltese owners find their dog more inclined toward gentle tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Pick based on personality and lifestyle fit, not on an imagined ranking of the two temperaments.

 Best for Families with Children